Skip to main content

 cite

-Ethnographic filmmaking—defined as making films that represent one culture to another or to itself—emerged strongly in 1960s Iran.
-Several factors drove this emergence.
-One was rapid modernization and the resulting population displacements and psychic and social restructuring which brought urgency to the task of documenting and preserving the country’s traditions, cultural expressions, and ways of life before their disappearance.
-This resulted in a style of filming that might be called “salvage ethnography” which often exoticized its subjects as primitive.
+Ethnographic filmmaking—defined as making films that represent one culture to another or to itself—emerged in Iran in the 1960s, driven by many factors, such as rapid modernization and the resulting population displacements and psychic and social restructuring, which brought urgency to the task of documenting and preserving the country’s traditions, cultural expressions, and ways of life before their disappearance.
+This resulted in a style of filming that we call here “salvage ethnography,” which often exoticized its subjects as primitive.

-Based on their content, I divide these ethnographic films into several thematic types which evolved over time, in particular in reaction to the revolution of 1978–9 and the subsequent eight-year war with Iraq (1980–8).
-Throughout this thematic taxonomy stylistic features are also noted.
+Based on their content, I divide these ethnographic films into several thematic types which evolved over time, in particular in reaction to the revolution of 1978–79 and the subsequent eight-year war with Iraq (1980–88).
+Stylistic features of these films are also noted throughout this taxonomy.

 Films of Religious Culture and Rituals